 This policy covers complaints learners, members of the public or centres may wish to make in relation to the qualifications and associated services offered by ABMA.

-As a centre, you should take all reasonable steps to ensure that staff involved in the management, assessment and quality assurance of our qualifications, and your learners, are aware of the contents of this policy and that your centre has a complaints handling procedure and an appeals process in place to deal with complaints from learners about the services they receive from your centre.
+As a centre, you should take all reasonable steps to ensure that staff involved in the management, assessment and quality assurance of our qualifications, and your learners, are aware of the contents of this policy and that your centre has a complaint handling procedure and an appeals process in place to deal with complaints from learners about the services they receive from your centre.
 If an individual is unhappy about a service or activity being delivered by a centre, they must first of all go through your centre’s complaints process before bringing the matter to ABMA.

 If you would like to feed back any views please contact us via the details provided at below.